-3.3 Does the Project involve large-scale infrastructure development (e.g. dams, roads, buildings)?
-No 3.4 Would failure of structural elements of the Project pose risks to communities? (e.g. collapse of buildings or infrastructure) No 3.5 Would the proposed Project be susceptible to or lead to increased vulnerability to earthquakes, subsidence, landslides, erosion, flooding or extreme climatic conditions?
-No 3.6 Would the Project result in potential increased health risks (e.g. from water-borne or other vector-borne diseases or communicable infections such as HIV/AIDS)?
-No 3.7 Does the Project pose potential risks and vulnerabilities related to occupational health and safety due to physical, chemical, biological, and radiological hazards during Project construction, operation, or decommissioning?
-No 3.8 Does the Project involve support for employment or livelihoods that may fail to comply with national and international labor standards (i.e. principles and standards of ILO fundamental conventions)?
-No 3.9 Does the Project engage security personnel that may pose a potential risk to health and safety of communities and/or individuals (e.g. due to a lack of adequate training or accountability)?
-No Stand ard 4: Cultural Heritage 4.1 Will the proposed Project result in interventions that would potentially adversely impact sites, structures, or objects with historical, cultural, artistic, traditional or religious values or intangible forms of culture (e.g. knowledge, innovations, practices)?
-(Note: Projects intended to protect and conserve Cultural Heritage may also have inadvertent adverse impacts) No 4.2 Does the Project propose utilizing tangible and/or intangible forms of cultural heritage for commercial or other purposes?
-No Stand ard 5: Displacement and Resettlement 5.1 Would the Project potentially involve temporary or permanent and full or partial physical displacement?
-No 5.2 Would the Project possibly result in economic displacement (e.g. loss of assets or access to resources due to land acquisition or access restrictions - even in the absence of physical relocation)?
-No 5.3 Is there a risk that the Project would lead to forced evictions?
-3 No 5.4 Would the proposed Project possibly affect land tenure arrangements and/or community based property rights/customary rights to land, territories and/or resources?
-No Stand ard 6: Indigenous Peoples 6.1 Are indigenous peoples present in the Project area (including Project area of influence)?
-No 6.2 Is it likely that the Project or portions of the Project will be located on lands and territories claimed by indigenous peoples?
-No 6.3 Would the proposed Project potentially affect the human rights, lands, natural resources, territories, and traditional livelihoods of indigenous peoples (regardless of whether indigenous peoples possess the legal titles to such areas, whether the Project is located within or outside of the lands and territories inhabited by the affected peoples, or whether the indigenous peoples are recognized as indigenous peoples by the No country in question)?
+3.3 Does the Project involve large-scale infrastructure development (e.g. dams, roads, buildings)? yes 3.4 Would failure of structural elements of the Project pose risks to communities? (e.g. collapse of buildings or infrastructure) yes 3.5 Would the proposed Project be susceptible to or lead to increased vulnerability to earthquakes, subsidence, landslides, erosion, flooding or extreme climatic conditions? no 3.6 Would the Project result in potential increased health risks (e.g. from water-borne or other vector-borne diseases or communicable infections such as HIV/AIDS)? no 3.7 Does the Project pose potential risks and vulnerabilities related to occupational health and safety due to physical, chemical, biological, and radiological hazards during Project construction, operation, or decommissioning? yes 3.8 Does the Project involve support for employment or livelihoods that may fail to comply with national and international labor standards (i.e. principles and standards of ILO fundamental conventions)? no 3.9 Does the Project engage security personnel that may pose a potential risk to health and safety of communities and/or individuals (e.g. due to a lack of adequate training or accountability)? no Stand ard 4: Cultural Heritage 4.1 Will the proposed Project result in interventions that would potentially adversely impact sites, structures, or objects with historical, cultural, artistic, traditional or religious values or intangible forms of culture (e.g. knowledge, innovations, practices)?
+(Note: Projects intended to protect and conserve Cultural Heritage may also have inadvertent adverse impacts) yes 4.2 Does the Project propose utilizing tangible and/or intangible forms of cultural heritage for commercial or other purposes? no Stand ard 5: Displacement and Resettlement 5.1 Would the Project potentially involve temporary or permanent and full or partial physical displacement? no 5.2 Would the Project possibly result in economic displacement (e.g. loss of assets or access to resources due to land acquisition or access restrictions - even in the absence of physical relocation)? no 5.3 Is there a risk that the Project would lead to forced evictions?
+3 no 5.4 Would the proposed Project possibly affect land tenure arrangements and/or community based property rights/customary rights to land, territories and/or resources? no Stand ard 6: Indigenous Peoples 6.1 Are indigenous peoples present in the Project area (including Project area of influence)? n/a 6.2 Is it likely that the Project or portions of the Project will be located on lands and territories claimed by indigenous peoples? n/a 6.3 Would the proposed Project potentially affect the human rights, lands, natural resources, territories, and traditional livelihoods of indigenous peoples (regardless of whether indigenous peoples possess the legal titles to such areas, whether the Project is located within or outside of the lands and territories inhabited by the affected peoples, or whether the indigenous peoples are recognized as indigenous peoples by the country in question)? n/a If the answer to the screening question 6.3 is "yes" the potential risk impacts are considered potentially severe and/or critical and the Project would be categorized as either Moderate or High Risk.